OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 ### Rolling deployment variable run conditions

 It is now possible to add variable run conditions to child steps in rolling deployments.
-This adds greater flexibility to rolling deployments and allows you to customize the deployment process based on your specific needs.
-For example, you could check to see if a web service updated in a previous step is running (i.e. a a sanity test), and if so, run it re-add it back to a web farm.
+This update adds greater flexibility to rolling deployments and allows you to customize the deployment process based on your specific needs.

+For example, if you are deploying a web service update to a web farm in a rolling deployment, you could sanity test the service after the update step and set the service status to an output variable.
+In a follow-up step, you can add it back to the web farm if the service status is positive with a variable run condition.
+Previously, this was not possible.

 [Learn more](https://octopus.com/docs/deployment-process/conditions)

 ### Machine-level variable run conditions

-Another new addition to variable run conditions is added support for machine-level variables.
+Another new addition to variable run conditions is support for machine-level variables.
 The rolling deployment example above highlights this improvement as well.
-In such a deployment, if you check to see if a recently updated web service updated is running (i.e. a a sanity test) and set a variable to indicate the result, this is a machine-level variable that can then be resolved in a run condition in a future step within the same rolling deployment.
+In this example, the service status output variable is a machine-level variable as it is specific to a single machine.
+Machine level variables can be set and resolved in standard (linear) or rolling deployments.

 [Learn more](https://octopus.com/docs/deployment-process/conditions#machine-level-variable-expressions)